tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Is the combination of higher classification taxonomic terms consistent using bdq:sourceAuthority?</td>
+			<td>Is the combination of higher classification taxonomic terms consistent using bdqval:sourceAuthority?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if all of the fields dwc:kingdom dwc:phylum, dwc:class, dwc:order, dwc:superfamily, dwc:family, dwc:subfamily, dwc:tribe, dwc:subtribe, dwc:genus are bdq:Empty; COMPLIANT if the combination of values of higher classification taxonomic terms (dwc:kingdom, dwc:phylum, dwc:class, dwc:order, dwc:superfamily, dwc:family, dwc:subfamily, dwc:tribe, dwc:subtribe, dwc:genus) are consistent with the lowest ranking matched element in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if all of the fields dwc:kingdom dwc:phylum, dwc:class, dwc:order, dwc:superfamily, dwc:family, dwc:subfamily, dwc:tribe, dwc:subtribe, dwc:genus are bdqval:Empty; COMPLIANT if the combination of values of higher classification taxonomic terms (dwc:kingdom, dwc:phylum, dwc:class, dwc:order, dwc:superfamily, dwc:family, dwc:subfamily, dwc:tribe, dwc:subtribe, dwc:genus) are consistent with the lowest ranking matched element in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>